Planning strategies

 2. Establish a Public Realm Tree Delivery Program - to protect trees within our urban environments and reverse the decline in the urban tree canopy.

-3. Support the Preparation of an Active Transport Plan - to ensure that our public realm is connected & to promote active lifestyles.
+3. Support the Preparation of an Active Transport Plan - to ensure that our public realm is connected & to facilitate active lifestyles.

-4. Support the City's Placemaking Framework - by informing place plans for our community.
+4. Support the City's Placemaking Framework - by informing the development of place plans for our community.

 5. Promote Responsible Pet Ownership in the Public Realm - by updating the City's Companion Animal Management Plan.